Introduction

 8255 PPI Functional Block Diagram

-The block diagram of 8255 PPI is as shown in the figure below:
+The block diagram of 8255 PPI is shown in the figure below:

 It contains the following blocks